-The saving grace of all the bank download services, is that they show you a list of what you will be downloading before you download it.
-So before you do the download, check the list to make sure that everything you expect to see is included and that there are no dates cut off at the end.
+Open the CSV file in a spreadsheet program and make sure that everything you expect to see is included and that there are no dates cut off at the end.

 If your tax year starts on the 6th of April 2022, make sure that you have all your bank CSV files before the 5th of July 2023.

 For Credit Cards, make sure that you download your CSV file at least every two months. i.e. Download 5th April to 5th of June BEFORE the 5th of July.
 Download 6th of June to 5th August BEFORE the 5th of September, etc. You will end up with 6 CSV files covering the tax year.